Hole or Whole: Meaning & What’s the Correct Word to Use?in 2026

 Whole or Hole : Google Trends & Usage Data

-Search interest in hole or whole is high because they sound the same.
+Search interest is high because they sound the same.

 Key insights: